After many months of absence, in-person events will probably be a big hit in 2022, wherever your business is going.

 Networking isn't a static science.

-Instead of remaining the same year after year, it is constantly being reshaped by the influence of its participants.
+Instead of remaining the same year after year, it's constantly evolving by the influence of its participants.

-This is something you need to be aware of if you’re involved with coordinating networking events.
+You need to be aware of this if you're involved with coordinating networking events.

 Ongoing events position your organization as forward-thinking and current, which always reflects well on your business strategy as a whole.